Help, I've found an animal!

 Wildlife Rehabilitation - Issues and Solutions

-Every day, concerned citizens attempt to do the right thing by helping an animal in need.
+Every day, people attempt to do the right thing by helping an animal in need.
 But more often than not and at no fault of the attentive party, the animal in question does not require human assistance.
 Make no mistake that the true act of kindness in most situations is leaving them alone.

 Difficult and troubling to reconcile though it may be, we, as animal lovers dedicated to the preservation of our natural environment must respect the sad fact that not all animals are destined to live and thrive over the course of their species's respective lifespan.
 It is an unfortunate but necessary measure Nature must take to preserve the balance of life.
 Still, there are actions one can take to help.